Belle Harbor, Queens: Community

 Belle Harbor is primarily made up of single-family homes with many third and fourth generation Irish Catholic residents.
 The community also has Italian-American and Jewish American populations, and is home to a large number of New York City police officers and firefighters, both active and retired.

 A commercial center is located on Beach 129th Street.
 A larger shopping area used by some residents of Belle Harbor is located on Beach 116th Street in Rockaway Park.

+Since 1953, the neighborhood has been represented by the civic association Belle Harbor Property Owners Association.

 Transportation

 Vehicular access to the area is available via the Marine Parkway–Gil Hodges Memorial Bridge, which provides access to Brooklyn, and the Cross Bay Veterans Memorial Bridge, which connects to Broad Channel and mainland Queens.

 The of the New York City Subway are available at the Rockaway Park–Beach 116th Street station.
 The also serve the area.

 A shuttle service from NYC Ferry connects Belle Harbor to the landing at Beach 108 Street on Jamaica Bay.